-- Implement the eBay VERO program to halt sales of counterfeit and infringing goods; and
+- Implement the eBay VERO program to halt sales of counterfeit and infringing goods

 - Oversee and instruct foreign counsel in trademark disputes brought outside the U.S.

-Our trademark attorneys work help with the selection of trademarks, establishing and maintaining domestic and worldwide trademark portfolios, protesting infringement, protecting against third party claims, overseeing trademark disputes brought outside the United States, and assisting with the transfer and acquisition of trademark rights.
+Our trademark attorneys help with the selection of trademarks, establishing and maintaining domestic and worldwide trademark portfolios, protesting infringement, protecting against third-party claims, overseeing trademark disputes brought outside the United States, and assisting with the transfer and acquisition of trademark rights.
 We understand that a company’s brands may be among its most important assets, and we help clients increase and protect their value.

 Gibbons attorneys help companies:

 - Audit and establish copyright registration portfolios and practices